MicrosoftDocs/dynamics365smb-docs/business-central/ui-work-report.md

 You can print a report from the **Print** button on the options page that appears when you open the report or from the menu bar in Preview.

 ## Using Saved Settings
-A report can include one or more entries in the **Saved Settings** box. *Saved settings* are basically a predefined group of options and filters that you can apply to the report before previewing or sending the report to a file.
-Using saved settings is a fast and reliable way to consistently generate reports that contain the correct data.
+A report can include one or more entries in the **Use default value from** box.
+The entries in this box are called *Saved settings*.
+A saved setting is basically a predefined group of options and filters that you can apply to the report before previewing or sending the report to a file.
 The saved settings entry called **Last used options and filters** is always available.
 This entry sets the report to use options and filters that were used the last time you looked at the report.

+Using saved settings is a fast and reliable way to consistently generate reports that contain the correct data.
+After you set the **Use default value from** box to a saved settings entry, you can change any of the options and filters before previewing or saving the report.
+The changes that you make will not be saved to the saved settings entry you selected, but they will be saved to the **Last used options and filters**.

 >[!NOTE]
->As an administrator, you can create and manage the saved settings for reports for all users.
+>If you are an administrator, you can create and manage the saved settings for reports for all users.
 For more information, see [Managing Saved Settings on Reports](reports-saving-reusing-settings.md).

 ## Changing the layout and look of a report
 A report layout controls what is shown on a report, how it is arranged, and how it is styled.
 If you want to switch to a different layout, see [Change Which Layout is Currently Used on a Report](ui-how-change-layout-currently-used-report.md).
 Or, if you want to customize your own report layout, see [Create and Modify a Custom Report Layout](ui-how-create-custom-report-layout.md).